ClusterM/nes2wii/README.md

 ## How to use with PC
 1. Install [GlovePIE](https://sites.google.com/site/carlkenner/glovepie) and [PPJoy](https://www.google.ru/search?q=ppjoy+download)
-2. Add virtual joystick using PPJoy.
+2. Add virtual joystick using PPJoy
-3. Load "classic_controller.pie" script into GlovePIE and start it.
+3. Load "classic_controller.pie" script into GlovePIE and start it
-4. Connect Wiimote to PC using bluetooth.
+4. Connect Wiimote to PC using bluetooth

 ## Tested on